OceanLabs/slate/source/includes/_docs.md

 If you haven't already, see [Placing orders](#placing-orders) for a general overview of the order request & response which is applicable to all product orders.

-The example request on the right would result in a t-shirt being created (with an photo on the front and back) and shipped to the specified address.
+The example request on the right would result in a t-shirt being created (with an photo on the front) and shipped to the specified address.

+Many more products and brands available in the very near future.

 ### products & template_ids

           | |
 --------- | -----------
-T-Shirt<span class="attribute-type">gildan_tshirt</span> | Our plain t-shirt offering from [Gildan](http://www.gildan.com/), the number one t-shirt brand in America.
-Manufactured using 100% ringspun cotton with a weight of 155-165 grams
-Hoodie<span class="attribute-type">gildan_hoodie</span> | Our hoodie offering from [Gildan](http://www.gildan.com/).
-It has been made with air jet spun yarn, giving it a softer feel and ensuring it will last wash after wash without pilling/fraying.
-For easy washing, it has also been quarter turned to eliminate centre creasing.
-It includes a front pouch pocket, set-in sleeves, a 1x1 athletic rib with Lycra
-Zipped Hoodie<span class="attribute-type">gildan_hoodie_zipped</span> | Our zipped hoodie offering from [Gildan](http://www.gildan.com/).
-It has been made with air jet spun yarn, giving it a softer feel and ensuring it will last wash after wash without pilling/fraying.
-For easy washing, it has also been quarter turned to eliminate centre creasing.
-It includes a full length covered YKK zip, self coloured drawstring on hood, front pouch pockets, set-in sleeves, a 1x1 athletic rib with Lycra
+T-Shirt<span class="attribute-type">aa_mens_tshirt</span> | The softest, smoothest, best-looking short sleeve tee shirt available anywhere!
+Fine Jersey (100% Cotton) construction (Heather Grey contains 10% Polyester) • Durable rib neckband
+Hoodie<span class="attribute-type">aa_zip_hoodie</span> | Our hoodie offering from [Apparel](http://store.americanapparel.net/).
+A fitted, sporty unisex hoody in a unique Flex Fleece 50/50 cotton/poly blend, featuring a zipper closure

 ### Options Arguments

           | |
 --------- | -----------
 garment_size<span class="required-argument">required</span> | The size of garment you want created.
 Must be one of the following: `S`, `M`, `L`, `XL`, `XXL` corresponding to small, medium, large, extra large & extra extra large respectively garment_color<span class="required-argument">required</span> | The base material/fabric colour of the garment you want created.
-See the [Gildan color swatch](http://www.mygildan.com/colorSwatch/home) to review fabric colours.
-Must be one of the following:  `white`, `black`, `red`, `royal`, `navy`, `light blue`, `forest green`, `orange`, `indigo blue`, `purple`, `sand`, `cardinal`, `sapphire`, `charcoal`, `daisy`, `chestnut`, `dark chocolate`, `sports grey`, `dark heather`, `kiwi`, `cherry red`, `irish green`, `military green`, `heliconia`, `cobalt blue`, `heather purple`, `heather royal`, `antique cherry red`, `antique heliconia`, `antique sapphire`, `heather irish green`, `heather military`, `heather navy`, `heather orange`
+See the [American Apparel color swatch](http://www.americanapparel.net/wholesaleresources/colors.asp) to review fabric colours.
+Must be one of the following:  `white`, `black`, `navy`, `heather grey`, `light blue`, `maroon`, `sports grey`, `dark heather`

 ### Assets Position Arguments
 <table class="apparel-positions">